pallets/flask/docs/quickstart.rst

 Debug Mode
 ----------

 (Want to just log errors and stack traces?
-See :ref:`application-errors`)
+See :doc:`errorhandling`)

 The :command:`flask` script is nice to start a local development server, but you would have to restart it manually after each change to your code.